-Serving as SAAPRI’s Executive Director since 2011, Ami Gandhi, has decided to transition from her role.
+Serving as SAAPRI’s Executive Director since October of 2011, Ami Gandhi has decided to step down from her role.
 She will be leaving at the end of June of 2015 to raise a family and eventually seek new professional opportunities.
-We are grateful for her years of service and appreciate all the work she has done as the first Executive Director.

-Under Ami’s leadership, SAAPRI has –
+Under Ami’s leadership, SAAPRI has:

-· Been leading the DACA-DAPA coalition with a range of partners;
+- led the DACA-DAPA coalition with a range of partners;

-· Helped pass anti-hate laws; and
+- helped pass anti-hate laws;

-With Ami’s leadership, SAAPRI’s reach has grown in breadth and scope in a short time and we are very proud of her accomplishments.
-We expect to continue this growth in the coming years with new leadership.
+We are grateful for her years of service and appreciate all the work she has done as the first Executive Director of SAAPRI.
+With Ami’s leadership, SAAPRI’s reach has grown in breadth and scope in a short time, and we are very proud of her accomplishments.
+We expect to continue this growth in the coming years with our new leadership.

 Reema Kapur, SAAPRI’s incoming Executive Director, and Ami will work together as co-Executive Directors during the month of June in transition as Reema takes over the reins of SAAPRI in July.

 Reema brings ten years of experience as an attorney focused on business and employment litigation.
 Most recently, Reema was a senior labor and employment attorney specializing in complex litigation.
-Throughout her career, Reema has been committed to community service, seeking meaningful opportunities to promote diversity and civic engagement, and build professionalism.
+Throughout her career, Reema has been committed to community service, seeking meaningful opportunities to promote diversity and civic engagement, and professionalism.